Khushi-saraswat-007/ASKEDU/README.md

 ## 🏁 Conclusion

 AskEDU was built to reshape how students learn and teachers teach.
-It’s more than a hackathon project – it’s a scalable, AI-powered education companion ready for the classroom of tomorrow.
+It’s more than a project – it’s a scalable, AI-powered education companion ready for the classroom of tomorrow.

 ## 🔴 Note: